📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Academic/University

 PI Contribution This is a collaboration between Tim Magee (Reasearcher co-investigator of the grant), Lara Bossinger (affiliated with the Oaxaca branch of the Mathematics Institute of the National Autonomous University of Mexico), Man-Wai "Mandy" Cheung (affiliated with Kavli Institute for the Physics and Mathematics of the Universe), and Alfredo Najera Chavez (affiliated with the Oaxaca branch of the Mathematics Institute of the National Autonomous University of Mexico).
 The collaboration is on-going.
-The paper will be posted to arXiv in the coming weeks and then submitted to a journal for publication.
+The paper has been posted to arXiv and submitted to a journal for publication.
 As is standard in mathematics, each collaborator is co-responsible for the contents of the paper and specific contributions of each collaborator are not distinguished.

 Collaborator Contribution See above.